Explore Marriott Bonvoy's 37 Hotels & Resorts throughout Hawaii

 The well-being of our guests and associates is of paramount importance.
 Customers should review government guidance and the mandatory Safe Travels application when planning their trip.

 New pools, transformed guest room experiences, and refreshed guest programming are just some of the improvements that guests can look forward to at our Hawaii hotels and resorts.

 Sun, sand and savings await.
-Explore our resort collection throughout Hawaii to find the perfect retreat and save up to 20%.
+Explore our resort collection throughout Hawaii to find the perfect retreat and save up to 20% on stays of five nights or longer.
 Offer varies by hotel.

 The Gathering Place, Where City Meets Surf